 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at the University of Dundee, including externships and other clinical offerings, is subject to determination by the WCL Office of the Registrar.
 WCL students will be enrolled in regularly scheduled classes alongside fellow Dundee students.

 The following is a selection of courses that may be offered.
-For more detailed course listings, please contact the The Office of Global Opportunities.
+More information on specific law programs and prospective courses (referred to as modules in Scotland) is available on the Law website.
+For more detailed course listings, please send emails to email@example.com.

-Both on and off campus housing is available, although some on campus housing is reserved for undergraduate students.
+Both on and off campus housing is available, although most on campus housing is reserved for undergraduate students.
+Information on the University of Dundee's on campus housing options is available on the Accommodation page.
 Dundee offers assistance to students looking for off-campus housing.
 For information on cost of living, please visit the cost-of-living webpage for international students.